VCityTeam/UD-SV/Doc/Devel/Needs/Definitions.md

 A reference between city object(s) and document(s)

 ### Document metadata:
 These metadata depend on the document and on the quantity of information available in and about this document.
 Document metadata and the associated information model are described in [Sam16]
+FIXME VJA

+### Extended document
+The bundle of a raw-document and its document-metadata

 ### Region of a city model:
 Refer to [CityGML definition of LandUse](https://portal.opengeospatial.org/files/?artifact_id=16675)